 From within QuickBooks, go to VAT -> VAT Code List and click on the EGS Code.
 Check that Taxable is selected.
 If the VAT Item for Sales is greyed out, click on Edit to make changes.
 Set up the Code so that VAT can be identified against Sales.
 VAT Items are selected from the Item List.

 Shipping and Discount Item Names:

 These are mandatory fields, regardless of whether your site handles shipping or discounts.
-They must both be created in QuickBooks, via the Item List, and must be replicated exactly in Bluepark's Configuration for the integration to work.
+They must both be created in QuickBooks, via the Item List, and must be replicated exactly in Bluepark's settings for the integration to work.